Fire Hydrant Water Fountain - Public Artwork

 During the summer months, Calgarians have the unique opportunity to quench their thirst with water fountains conceived and designed by artists – an excellent example of how the City is using public art to its full potential.

-Designed by WATERSHED+ lead artists Sans façon, the Fire Hydrant Water Fountain Project is an example of applying creative thinking and a creative process to practical problems – a means of using public art to address civic challenges and enhance our communities.
+Designed by WATERSHED+ lead artist Sans façon, the Fire Hydrant Water Fountain Project is an example of applying creative thinking and a creative process to practical problems – a means of using public art to address civic challenges and enhance our communities.

 These fountains, with their workings exposed and three distinct characters, encourage us as citizens to gather publicly around the most basic of human needs, and to celebrate and raise our consciousness around our relationship to water.
 The fountains themselves are the vehicles or stage, the ‘art’ is only really created through citizens enacting and engaging with them.